-Changing Seas is a public television series produced by WPBT2 in Miami, Florida.
-Narrated by well-known voice talent Peter Thomas, this series takes viewers on an exciting adventure to the heart of our liquid planet.
+Now in its 10th Season, Changing Seas is a public television series produced by WPBT2 South Florida PBS in Miami, Florida.
+Since 2009, the series has taken viewers on an exciting adventure to the heart of our liquid planet.

 The oceans cover roughly 70 percent of the earth’s surface and they contain 97 percent of the world’s water supply.
 Nevertheless, only five percent of their vast expanse has been explored – leaving in secret a deep, liquid wilderness yet to be discovered.